hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 Air pollution control systems are the most expensive part of the incinerator; and all stages of flue gas treatment are essential, even for the smallest incinerator.
 To ensure continuous operation, backup systems are required, which further add to the cost. air pollution control systems often [account for half of the CAPEX of building an incinerator with energy recovery][11], and this proportion is even higher for small plants.
-In Japan, a relatively rich country, [incinerators with capacities as low as 95 tonnes per day][22] (30,000 - 35,000 tonnes per year) are performing well.
+In wealthy countries like Japan [incinerators with capacities as low as 95 tonnes per day][22] (30,000 - 35,000 tonnes per year) can be financially sustainable.
-! wealthy country, financially sustainable
 [Due to the high CAPEX, contracts for incineration plants are typically 25-30 years][11] to allow the developer and their financial backers to recoup the investment made.